 Round-trip Ferry to Martha’s Vineyard Cost: $17 USD

-Martha’s Vineyard is accessible only by ferry or air.
+Martha’s Vineyard is accessible by ferry or fly into Martha’s Vineyard Airport (MVY).

 If you leave your car behind, there are plenty of parking lots at the port.
 However, if you decide to take your car, book your ferry ticket in advance.
 Tickets sell out fast, often months ahead of time.